giltayar/module-resolution-from-the-ground-up/02-browser-module-resolution/01-browser-relative-path-exercises/01/README.md

 1. Fix the errors so that the web page shows an infinite and growing list of "Hello world"-s...

 1. Want to be sure it works?
-Run `pnpm test` to verify that the solution works.
+Run `pnpm test:x` to verify that the solution works.

 <br>
 <br>